g-l-i-t-c-h-o-r-s-e/youtube-dl-helper/README.md

 • Prompts for output directory; otherwise you can quickly press Enter key to use default<br/>
 • Custom output folder; just enter the name of the folder you want it all in and it'll make for you<br/>
 • The option to bulk download hundreds of videos simultaneously, or one at a time.<br/>
-• Notification when downloads have finished processing.
+• Audio notification when downloads have finished processing.

 # Tips: